 Loose Bands and Brackets

 Brackets and bands typically break when patients eat certain prohibited foods or pick at their braces.
 If a band or bracket comes loose and is uncomfortable, place a piece of wax on the spot causing irritation.
 In general, a broken bracket is not an emergency and can be fixed at your next scheduled appointment.
-If the broken bracket causes significant discomfort, if it is supposed to hold a rubber band in place, or if a bracket breaks on one of the upper or lower 4 front teeth, please call the office at 720-887-6003 and we will schedule an appointment as soon as possible.
+If the broken bracket causes significant discomfort, is supposed to hold a rubber band in place, or if a bracket breaks on one of the upper or lower 4 front teeth, please call the office at 720-887-6003 and we will schedule an appointment as soon as possible.

 Wires can come loose from sticky foods or when a patient picks at the braces.
 If you notice a wire is protruding and causing irritation, try using a Q-tip or clean pencil eraser to push the wire in towards the teeth to relieve the discomfort.
 Placing wax over the spot causing irritation may also allow the cheek to heal and toughen up.
 If issues persist, please contact our office and we will help you remedy the situation.
 To help avoid accidental damage, patients should also avoid biting their fingernails and pens or pencils.